karandesaiii/Enhancing-the-311-service-of-New-York/README.md

 # Description
-Forecasting complaints for New York's 311 service and using Data Analytics to enhance decision making and allocation of resources.
+Forecasting complaints for New York's 311 service through Gradient Boosting and using Data Analytics to enhance decision making and allocation of resources.

 Note: IPYNB might not render on browser due to large size.
 Please view by entering its URL on [nbviewer](https://nbviewer.org/) or by downloading.